Saliva Isn’t Appreciated Until It’s Gone

 Dry mouth conditions can produce serious negative effects in quality of life of an individual.
 It can lead to changes in a person’s dietary habits that can negatively affect their nutritional state, effect speech, and taste, and hinder one’s ability to wear full or partial dentures.

 The most common cause of xerostomia is the aging process.
 The aging process causes the saliva glands to produce less saliva.
-Certain medications being used for ailing health can also cause xerostomia also increase.
+Certain medications being used for ailing health can also cause xerostomia to increase.

 The causes of dry mouth are numerous but the most common cause of this salivary dysfunction is related to taking multiple kinds of medication.
 There are over 600 prescription and non-prescription drugs that can induce xerostomia.
 The most common of these are allergy medications, anti-depressives, blood pressure medications, and diuretics.